 TVCC Academic Advisors

-INED 156 (P/T) Employment Strategies
+INED 156 & 157 Employment Strategies

-Prepares students to create a resume and cover letter, research internet job sources and job search techniques, prepare a portfolio of work examples, and contact potential employers.
+These courses prepare students to create a resume and cover letter, research internet job sources and job search techniques, prepare a portfolio of work examples, and contact potential employers.
 Provides practical experience through "mock interviews".
 Discusses appropriate dress for interviews.
 Includes different work place personality types and conflict resolution.

 Cooperative Work Experience (CWE)

-This course enables students to put into practice the skills that they learn in the classroom.
+This course enables students to put into practice the skills they learn in the classroom.
 This "hands-on" experience improves skills and creates new and exciting employment opportunities.

 - Scholarship essays

-- Resume and application letters
+- Resume and cover letters

-- Much, much more!
+- And much, much more!

 Career pathways can be used by students recently graduated from high school OR by adults who have been out of school for quite some time.
-In either case, career pathway students need to have the desire to help themselves and the desire to explore the possibilities of a new profession
+In either case, career pathway students need to have the desire to help themselves and the desire to explore the possibilities of a new profession.